zlamsong/hello-world/README.md

 # hello-world
 just a rough
-hello. i am just learning tp use github in a proper way. thank you!!
+hello. i am just learning to use github in a proper way. thank you!!